Coasa Gold Project

 The Coasa Gold Project covers the town of Usicayos which is a 4 hour drive and 150 km north of the town of Juliaca which hosts a domestic airport.
 Elevations at Coasa range from 2,800 to 4,700 metres.
 Access to the project is along dirt roads from the towns of Usicayos and Coasa.
 Due to the elevation, rock exposure on the mining concession titles and applications is generally excellent as the property sits mostly above the tree line.

 Palamina has identified 5 elevated priority geochemical anomalies at Coasa.
-These are believed to be intimately associated with the northern extension of the structure controlling gold mineralization at the Crucero gold project located 4.5 km south of the Coasa Gold Project’s south-eastern perimeter.
-An additional 4 reduced priority anomalous areas have been identified and the Company is prioritizing follow-up field work.
+These are believed to be intimately associated with the northern extension of the regional shear structure controlling gold mineralization at the Crucero gold project located 4.5 km south of the Coasa Gold Project’s south-eastern perimeter.
+An additional 4 reduced priority anomalous areas have been identified and the Company continues to prioritize follow-up field work.

-Certain mineralizing controls common to selected orogenic gold deposits located within the POGB, have been identified at Coasa.
+Certain mineralizing controls common to selected orogenic gold deposits located within the POGB have been identified at Coasa.
 Coincident lithology, structure, sulphide mineralization and intrusive bodies similar to those identified at Ollachea play an important role in generating highly prospective targets for potential drilling.
-Of note is the determination of the northwards extension of the N-trending Ucanuma shear zone (hosting Crucero Gold Deposit), and its intersection with the NW-trending Phusca shear-zone which includes a geologically prospective E-W trending “open-space” inflexion in the central Coasa zone.
+Of note is the determination of the northwards extension of the N-trending Ucanuma shear zone (hosting Crucero Gold Deposit), and its intersection with the NW-trending Phusca shear-zone which includes a geologically prospective E-W trending “open-space” inflexion or jog-zone in the central Coasa corridor.

 Anomalous gold values and strong pathfinder geochemistry results have been obtained from prospecting activities on the open-ended Phusca anomaly (currently extending over some 2 kilometres of strike and displaying several prospective geological features characteristic of orogenic gold deposits located in the gold belt).
 In addition a new orogenic gold zone has been discovered at the Veta anomaly located ~ 6 km northwest of the Pushca anomaly.